dzfinch/maeson/docs/installation.md

 ## Installation Instructions 💾

 ### 1. Install via PyPI
-To install the latest stable release of MAESon, run:
+To install the latest stable release of MAESON, run:
 ```bash
 pip install maeson
 ```

 ### 2. Verify Installation
-To check if MAESon was installed successfully, run:
+To check if MAESON was installed successfully, run:
 ```python
 import maeson
 print(maeson.__version__)
 ```
-This should return the installed version of MAESon.
+This should return the installed version of MAESON.

 ### 3. Optional: Install Additional Dependencies
 If you plan to use advanced features such as deep learning models or high-performance processing, install additional dependencies: